AdamPumphrey/497Project/functionmanual.md

-# Pente.py
+# pente.py

 Only function is main( ), but split up by command.

 For descriptions of commands, see README.

-Variables will only be listed under commands if they are local to that command section of main eg) player variable is not local to 'reset' command (initialized in main), not listed under 'reset' eg) success variable is local to 'boardsize' command (initialized in boardsize), listed under 'boardsize'
+Variables in this section will only be listed under commands if they are local to that command section of main eg) player variable is not local to 'reset' command (initialized in main), not listed under 'reset' eg) success variable is local to 'boardsize' command (initialized in boardsize), listed under 'boardsize'